ethqnol/chem/src/content/docs/unit12/standard2.md

 title: VSEPR Theory
 description: Write the full and net ionic equations for a reaction and identify spectator ions.
 ---
+1. Write the full and net ionic equations for a reaction and identify spectator ions.

 ## VSEPR